 So instead of cycling through different strategies until we stumble upon what works, we can actually just start with whatever it is that the person needs or thinks they need.
 And finally, it models healthy communication.
 By explicitly discussing how we want to engage.
 We normalize meta communication, which is talking about how we talk, which strengthens relationships over time.

 I remember so vividly when I discovered the power of this question.
 I was on a call with one of my close friends, Lettecia, who is also a coach.
 And I was sharing everything that was going on in my life and I was kind of overwhelmed.
 And when I took a breath, Lettecia asked, how would you like me to listen?

-And then she gave me a few options and I chose one.
-And it was so helpful.
 And I remember hanging up and just feeling seen.
 And I also felt like I had greater clarity on what was going on for me.
-And then it was really soon after that that I found myself in this kind of recurring conversational dynamic with my partner, and I would share something that was bothering me, hoping for his empathy, and he would immediately jump into problem-solving mode.
+And then it was really soon after that I found myself in this kind of recurring conversational dynamic with my partner, and I would share something that was bothering me, hoping for his empathy, and he would immediately jump into problem-solving mode.